abbygoyal/React-Form-Store-input-value-in-array-using-Map/README.md

 In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.